VladimirRadev/Fmi_Homeworks/README.md

 # Fmi_Homeworks
-This is repository for FMI's programming courses homeworks
+This is repository for FMI's programming courses homeworks,projects, exercises.
+It contains all my work during these years.